napari/napari.github.io/dev/_sources/tutorials/fundamentals/installation.md

 ## Next steps

-- to start learning how to use napari, checkout our [getting started](./getting_started) tutorial
+- to start learning how to use napari, checkout our [getting started](launch) tutorial
 - if you are interested in
-contributing to napari please check our [contributing guidelines](../../developers/contributing.md)
+contributing to napari please check our [contributing guidelines](contributing-code)
 - if you are running into issues or bugs, please open a [new issue](https://github.com/napari/napari/issues/new/choose) on our [issue tracker](https://github.com/napari/napari/issues)
 - if you want help using napari, we are a community partner on the [imagesc